 What is a CMMS?

 A Computerized Maintenance Management System (CMMS) is software that helps maintenance teams manage work orders, monitor asset health, optimize inventory, and track key performance indicators (KPIs).
-At its core, CMMS centralizes all maintenance data, eliminating the need for manual processes like spreadsheets and paperwork.
+At its core, a CMMS centralizes all maintenance data, eliminating the need for manual processes like spreadsheets and paperwork.
+When deployed as a mobile CMMS solution, it also enables technicians to access, update, and record maintenance information directly in the field, improving data accuracy and response times.

 CMMS brings all maintenance functions together in one system, enabling teams to manage tasks proactively.
 It streamlines preventive scheduling, monitors repairs, and evaluates equipment performance for optimal operational flow.